-Because today's SOCs, fusion centers, intelligence teams, law enforcement centers, and any other entities entrusted with cyber defense are moving at such a rapid pace, with constrained staffing, it is fair to ask why resources should be expended on infrastructure analysis.
+Because today's SOCs (security operation centers), fusion centers, intelligence teams, and any other entities entrusted with cyber defense are moving at such a rapid pace and often with constrained staffing, it is fair to ask why resources should be expended on infrastructure analysis.
 After all, that time has an opportunity cost; each minute or hour spent on such analysis cannot be spent on other tasks.